What Is Perspective In Drawing

 In the following centuries, mathematicians worked to define the geometric method of linear perspective still in use today.

-The need for a realistic representation of the three-dimensional reality around us has led to the development of perspective and its application in drawing and painting.
+The necessity for a realistic representation of the three-dimensional reality around us has led to the development and application of perspective in drawing and painting.